Shahbaz, family meet Nawaz, Maryam at jail

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: PML-N President Shahbaz Sharif and other members of the Sharif family on Thursday visited the Kot Lakhpat Jail to meet PML-N supremo Nawaz Sharif.
+LAHORE: Pakistan Muslim League-Nawaz (PML-N) President Shahbaz Sharif and other members of the Sharif family on Thursday visited the Kot Lakhpat Jail to meet PML-N supremo Nawaz Sharif.

 The visiting family members included Begum Shamim Akhtar, Shahbaz Sharif, daughter of Maryam Nawaz and Capt (retd) Safdar.
 They remained with Nawaz and Maryam for a couple of hours and had lunch together.